-HFW Switzerland
+HFW

 William Hold is a solicitor in HFW's Geneva office.
 He regularly acts for trading companies in charter party disputes and trade disputes involving a range of physical commodities.
-He has acted in arbitrations governed by the Swiss Rules of International Arbitration, and the rules of the ICC, the SIAC, the RSA and the DIS.
+He has acted in arbitrations governed by the Swiss Rules of International Arbitration, and the rules of the International Chamber of Commerce, the Singapore International Arbitration Centre, the RSA [ Please define. ] and the German Institution of Arbitration (DIS).

-Mr Hold also has a non-contentious practice and he often advises lenders and borrowers on commodity finance matters, and other parties on general commercial issues, which are usually related to commodities trading.
+Mr Hold also has a non-contentious practice and he often advises lenders and borrowers on commodity finance matters, and other parties on general commercial issues, which usually concern commodities trading.